cortex359/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code 2022 and some pre 2022

 ![](https://img.shields.io/badge/stars%20⭐-4-yellow)